bryanspearman/VueCountDownClock/README.md

-# Vue Count Down Clock
+# Vue Count Down Clock Component

-### Requires no dependencies and is ready to drop into any Vue or Nuxt project.
+## Note: The clock was built for use with Vuetify so some of the Vuetify classes are in play but can be easily replaced with whatever you're using.

+---

-### Available props:
+Available props:
-- "date"
+- "date" (required format: "2021-09-27T09:00:00Z")
 - "numberColor"
 - "textColor"